VdoCipher/cloudhopper/README.md

 ## FAQ

 **1. Why have a single function for all API end-points?**

+Having a single lambda function also helps to keep redundancy at a minimum and IMO keeps the project much more organized.
+All endpoints often need the same kind of db models and it feels quite useless to separate them into isolated blocks of code.
+The traditional resource based code structure feel more familiar.

 Lambda works on docker containers on AWS managed ec2 instances.
 If you do not call a Lambda function for sometime, the docker is destroyed.
 A fresh start will take extra time because a new docker will be set up with your code.